Avesta-FA/EventLog-CheatSheet/README.md

 201: Scheduled Task Completed

 ### Registry
-4657: a registry value was modified
+4657: A registry value was modified